 When evaluating the block size, you can also take into consideration the size of the objects or features of interest.
 For example, if your features are significantly smaller than the block size estimated above, you can opt to reduce the block size accordingly.

 For a GPU with 8 GB dedicated RAM, use the default batch size of 2 to load two blocks' worth of points into the GPU at a time.
 Monitor the GPU’s memory use.
 If you find that a large amount of GPU memory remains available during training, you can safely increase the batch size to process more blocks at a time.

 Training involves the creation of a convolution neural network (CNN) using your training and validation data.
 The resulting model is used to classify LAS format point clouds through a process called inferencing.
-PointCNN is the open source deep learning framework used by ArcGIS for training and inferencing.
+RandLANet, SQN, and PointCNN are deep learning architectures used by ArcGIS for training and classification.
 You can use the model on your own data or share it for others to use on theirs.
 The training process is resource intensive and can take a long time.
 Fortunately, the result is compact.
 The models themselves are usually between 15–20 MB in size.

 Output models are composed of multiple files which are placed together in an output folder.
 These include an Esri Model Definition (*.emd) file, which is a JSON file containing parameter settings and a *.pth data file, plus additional files you can review to assess training results.
 A Deep Learning Package (*.dlpk) is also output to the folder.
 It includes all relevant files packaged into one for the sake of sharing and publishing.

 By default, you train a model from scratch, but you can include a pretrained model in the process.
 When you do this, you're producing a new model by improving upon an existing one.
 The additional training provides more examples the model can use to improve its ability to predict correct classifications for points.